-Data sets employed in this research can be grouped into two different categories: (i) Traffic log files captured in the wild and made publicly available; (ii) Traffic log files captured by the authors (these are also made publicly available [15]).
-In the first group, a Zeus data set was obtained from Snort website and another one from NETRESEC repository.
-Moreover, one Citadel, one Kelihos and one Cutwail traffic data sets also obtained from NETRESEC repository.
+Data sets employed in this paper can be grouped into two different categories: 1) traffic log files captured in the wild and made publicly available and 2) traffic log files captured by the authors (these are also made publicly available [16]).
+In the first group, a Zeus data set was obtained from the Snort web site and another one from the NETRESEC repository.
+Moreover, one Citadel, one Kelihos, and one Cutwail traffic data sets were also obtained from the NETRESEC repository.